 - You are good to go.

+The best road trip snacks don’t have to be complicated.
+Here are a few tips if you are going on a short trip and only needing snacks.
 Have protein and fiber-rich snacks handy before you leave.
 Gas stations are notorious for poor selections with these items.

 To avoid over munching on junk food, pack: